CSAFE Lead Institutions

-Iowa State University, the University of California Irvine, Carnegie Mellon University and the University of Virginia bring together the expertise of their researchers and the resources of their institutions to support the mission of CSAFE and the forensic science community.
-Each of these institutions has dedicated time and resources to ensuring that the technologies and capabilities of forensic science moves forward — and that the integrity of forensic evidence and conclusions remains intact.
+Iowa State University, the University of California, Irvine, Carnegie Mellon University, the University of Virginia, West Virginia University and Duke University bring together the expertise of their researchers and the resources of their institutions to support the mission of CSAFE and the forensic science community.

 More than 36,000 students from all 50 states and more than 100 countries come to study at Iowa State University of Science and Technology.
 The university is home to 100 majors, world-class scholars, and 800-plus student organizations.
 Iowa State has an impressive history of discovery and continues to add new chapters of innovation each year.

 The University of California, Irvine is consistently ranked among the nation’s best universities.
 Achievements in the sciences, arts, humanities, medicine, and management have garnered top 50 national rankings for more than 40 academic programs.
 It has an undergraduate enrollment of more than 25,000 who study in the sprawling 1,474-acre suburban campus.